What’s New in Bangkok: January - March 2019

 The rooftop bar sits on the seventh floor; it features the same setting as the ground floor restaurant.
 Here, you can sit among the lush plants while sipping on refreshing cocktails and taking in the nighttime view of the Sukhumvit district.

-A new bar in Sanam Pao, VELA provides a spectacular rooftop for you to gaze out at the buildings at night along the BTS rail line.
+A new bar in Sanam Pao, VELA provides a spectacular rooftop for you to gaze out at the buildings along the BTS line at night.

-The venue is divided into the outdoor and indoor area.
+The venue is divided into outdoor and indoor areas.
 The interior has a raw industrial style with dark-toned furniture and decorative plants that peppered the place.

 The chill vibes are brought on by the live bands from various genres like jazz, acoustic, indy folk, pop & funk, soul, and R&B on each night.
 So you can enjoy every day here with a different soundtrack.